 Of course, basic necessity isn’t the only reason to consider giving your small bedroom a makeover.

-According to some thinkers, minimalism can make a big, positive difference to our mental health by helping us cut out stress-inducing clutter and forcing us to focus on the things that really matter to us.
+According to some thinkers, minimalism can make a big, positive difference to our mental health by helping us cut out stress-inducing clutter and forcing us to focus on the things that really matter to us in the small space available.

 As we’ll see further on this guide, there’s few better ways to start adopting a minimalist approach to life than by moving out of that grandiose bedroom suite and into more modest quarters.

-Whatever your reasons for wanting to optimize your space, here’s our pick of seventeen inspiring ideas to help you do just that.
+Whatever your reasons for wanting to optimize your small space, here’s our pick of seventeen inspiring small bedroom ideas to help you do just that.

 1: Create a Feeling of Space with Light Whites